robinkwilson/robinkwilson.github.io/_pages/index.md

   <p>I have the theory and experience of a CS Major and the practical coding skills, drive, and fast prototyping abilities of a coding bootcamp graduate.
 I graduated with a BS in Computer Science, a BA in Business Leadership, and a minor in Studio Art.
 After 3 years in business roles automating my jobs to work more efficiently, I decided to pursue coding as a full-time career with affirmation that I have the technical mindset, drive to learn, and tenacity to never give up that a coder needs to succeed.</p>

-  <p>When I'm not utilizing the passion and drive of a 26-year-old cracking into software development as a career, I'm outside hiking, running, reading, petting the neighborhood cats, and joking about petting the neighborhood cats.</p>
+  <p>When I'm not utilizing the passion and drive of an optimistic 26-year-old returning to software development as a career, I'm outside hiking, running, reading, petting the neighborhood cats, and joking about petting the neighborhood cats.</p>

 <h2 id="resume">Resume and CV</h2>